sredevopsorg/ghost-on-kubernetes/README.md

 ### 1. Check the example configurations

 - There are some example configuration files in the [examples](./examples/) directory.
-We use the stored configuration as a `kind: Secret` in the `ghost-k8s` namespace for Ghost and MySQL configuration.
+We use the stored configuration as a `kind: Secret` in the `ghost-on-kubernetes` namespace for Ghost and MySQL configuration.
 There are two example configuration files:

   - `config.development.sample.yaml`: This configuration file is for the Ghost development environment.
 It uses SQLite as the database.
 It can be useful if you want to test the Ghost configuration before implementing it in a production environment.